Kaboom242/quillquest-stories/The_Archivist_Mage_and_Her_Living_History/Chapters/Book1-Chapter6-Buried_Secrets_in_Millbrook.md

 He was wrong about that last part, but the first two were troubling enough.

-Kael looked at me questioningly, his hand moving instinctively toward the utility knife on his belt.
-I shook my head slightly.
+Kael looked at me, uncertainty flickering in his eyes.
+I shook my head again.
 Whatever Graystone wanted, a confrontation in Marcus's home wouldn't end well for any of us.

-But as I gathered up the most important documents from the desk, my fingers brushed against something else hidden in the drawer—a small object wrapped in cloth.
+As I gathered up the most important documents from the desk, my fingers brushed against something else hidden in the drawer—a small object wrapped in cloth.
 The emotional resonance that hit me was unlike anything I'd felt from Marcus's other belongings.

 This wasn't fear or determination or even desperation.
 This was hope.
 Desperate, precious hope, tied to whatever was hidden in that small bundle.

 I unwrapped it quickly, revealing a small brass key unlike any of the others Marcus had kept.
 It was older, more ornate, with symbols carved into its surface that looked like they might be related to the arcane scripts I'd seen on some of the Guild's more ancient documents.

-But what made my breath catch was the impression that came with touching it—an image of a place I'd never seen but somehow recognized from Marcus's research.
-A hidden room, filled with documents and artifacts that someone had gone to great lengths to conceal.
+As my fingers closed around the key, a vision flashed in my mind—an image of a hidden room, filled with documents and artifacts that someone had gone to great lengths to conceal.
+The air seemed to hum with possibility.

 Marcus had found something in Westmere.
 Something important enough to kill for, and valuable enough that powerful people were willing to corrupt Guild operations to protect it.